 These guidelines may be adjusted throughout the summer season as the CDC and ACA release new information.

 - Do not bring your child to camp if they are sick or feel ill.

-- If your child has symptoms of COVID or test positive for COVID at any point during the two weeks prior to camp, they will not be permitted to attend camp this summer.
+- If your child has symptoms of COVID or tests positive for COVID at any point during the two weeks prior to camp, they will not be permitted to attend camp this summer.

-- A parent or guardian must be available to pick up a camper within six hours at any time during camp.
-If a camper becomes ill, a parent or guardian must be available to pick up their camper(s) within six hours.
+- If a camper becomes ill, a parent or guardian must be available to pick up their camper(s) within six hours.
 The camper will be separated from the other campers until the parent or guardian is able to pick them up from camp.